-The web provides many unique and interesting pet care and pet education sites that sometimes it’s a bit too overwhelming to find the best ones, and once you actually do find them, which ones do you follow in the first place?!
+With so many pet blogs out there is can be a bit too overwhelming to find the best ones, and once you actually do find them, which ones do you follow in the first place?!

-Being a pet parent myself, I decided to curate a select list of 20 sites this year that are worth checking out and share them with you as they will definitely help with your career path of becoming a veterinary technician.
+Being a pet parent myself, I decided to curate a select list of 20 animal care websites and find out their opinion on pet health insurance and share them with you as they will definitely help with your search for the best pet insurance for dogs and cats alike.

 Champions of raw food for dogs, this site is one of the most comprehensive sites on what to feed your dog, what natural supplements do give, and how to find out what your dog has intolerance for.
 I know of many pet owners that want to transition to raw food diet for their pup and this is the site they frequent to most.

 DoggieBuddy should be called DoggieOwnerBuddy really.
-We so much information to dog owners it is one of my favorite sites to visit.
-They don’t post often, but when they do it sure those matter and well worth reading.
+With so much information to dog owners it is one of my favorite sites to visit.
+They don’t post often, but when they do it, it sure is one of those that matter and well worth reading.

 First we have the now famous SoPets, an online pet site giving solid tips on tending and caring for your, what else, pets!
 What makes this site so unique are pictures it uses to not only capture your attention for to drive the point its trying to make in each one of its published article.

 I would call this place the Whole Foods for pets.
-If you want a more holistic approach to raising and feeding your cat, dog, rabbit, or any lovely pet you decided on, then this place is it.
+If you want a more holistic approach to raising and feeding your cat, dog, rabbit, or any lovely pet you decided on as your house buddy, then this place is it.
 Make sure to browse their resources page for additional pet education sites that are worth reading.

 How many times you take sparky with you with your vacation only to find out dogs are not allowed.
 Well, fret no more!
 This site was made for this exact purpose.
 Next time you are headed to Paris, just check to so which hotels have what pet policy and you will never have to leave your pet home alone ever again! 🙂